 - Referral to the Prosecutor for possible Criminal or Civil action.

-To report welfare fraud click the link below.
+To report fraud click the link below.

 http://jfs.ohio.gov/fraud/index.stm